 Confused yet?
 Let us explain.
 You’ve probably heard of UV rays.
 This is a type of electromagnetic radiation emitted from the sun.
 Most humans see only a very small spectrum of radiation — or visible light waves — that strikes the Earth from our sun.
 Other types of waves such as microwaves and infrared rays are also invisible to us.

 These electromagnetic waves essentially deliver the sun’s energy to us!
 We can harness the sun’s energy from these waves to generate clean, renewable energy used to power homes and businesses.
 No emissions and no pollution.

 How is Solar Energy Used?

 Over time, humans have discovered many ways to harness the sun’s energy.
 Obviously, solar panels immediately come to mind, as photovoltaic solar panels are an efficient way to use the sun to generate electricity.
 Many people have utility scale solar plants in mind with large solar panel fields.
 However, there are many more technologies that can capture energy from the sun for a variety of uses.

 Let’s start by discussing our bread and butter — photovoltaic solar panels (PV) — and then dig into the lesser-known-but-just-as-interesting ways to utilize the sun.

 Solar Energy Systems to Produce Electricity

-There are two main ways solar energy can be converted into electricity:
+There are two main solar energy technologies to convert sunlight into electricity: